What is a Biomedical Engineer?

 What does a Biomedical Engineer do?

-Biomedical engineers typically do the following:
+A biomedical engineer will typically do the following:

-- Design systems and products, such as artificial organs, artificial devices that replace body parts, and machines for diagnosing medical problems.
+- Design systems and products, such as artificial organs, artificial devices that replace body parts, and machines for diagnosing medical problems

 - Install, adjust, maintain, repair, or provide technical support for biomedical equipment

 - Evaluate the safety, efficiency, and effectiveness of biomedical equipment